14 Major Allergens Hub

 Important Allergen Resources for Food Businesses

-As it’s a legal requirement to display the 14 main allergens to customers in the EU and UK, there are a variety of tools, organisations, and legislation LiberEat has covered in articles that can help you keep your business up to the required standard.
+As it’s a legal requirement to display the 14 main allergens to customers in the EU and UK, there are a variety of tools, organisations, and legislation LiberEat has covered in articles that can help you keep your business follow food safety compliance practices.

 Food Standards Agency